 and commercial availability as a representative badge of the island

-Additionally, the proposed flag is now generally used to identify Anglesey, as demonstrated by the following screenshots from two widely differing web pages
+Additionally, the proposed flag had become generally used to identify Anglesey, as demonstrated by the following screenshots from two widely differing web pages

 In 2012 the proposed Anglesey flag, was displayed on the island county’s summit, “Holyhead Mountain”